What should I do with my money? (2023)

 Planning for your future is a key part of life – whether it is saving for your children’s education, supplementing your lifestyle or planning your retirement.

 However, with interest rates at historic lows, the returns you are getting from savings held on deposit are probably not delivering the long-term returns you need.
 Over the last number of years, earnings from investments such as equities and bonds have far outstripped that of cash.
 That’s why we see more investors once again looking at alternatives to holding money on deposit.
-We know that taking the first step into investment markets can be daunting, so we recommend that you seek professional financial advice from a Financial Broker or Advisor.
+We know that taking the first step into investment markets can be daunting, so we recommend that you seek professional financial advice from a Financial Advisor or Advisor.
 To help you with any conversation you might have, over the next few pages, we have outlined some core concepts that you should consider; from being aware of the effect inflation can have on your money, through to the benefits of building a diversified investment portfolio, these are core themes that you should discuss with your Advisor.
 Saving for the future is essential if you want your goals to be achieved and it is important that you make use of all the options available to you

 Cash may not be the answer